wangzhe3224/awesome-systematic-trading/Readme.md

 Overall, I tend to pick decent or promising libraries that closely related to systematic trading instead of including as many libraries as possible.

  **Please raise a PR if you found some good fit projects for this repo or remove some outdated projects.
 Thanks!**

+Search page by languages you are interested in to find related libraries.
+For example: `Ctrl+F`, `Rust`

 - [Awesome Systematic Trading](#awesome-systematic-trading)
   - [Backtest + live trading](#backtest--live-trading)